oguduvictor/fast-animation/README.md

-# Fluent Web Animation Library
+# FAST Animation Library (Beta)
-Bring Fluent to life with interactions and animations built for latest browser capabilities.
+Interactions and animations built for the latest browser capabilities.

-* In collaboration with Edge, light up new features as they become available through the creation of predefined interactions and animations in direct alignment with Fluent Design System.
+* Light up new browser features as they become available.
-* Use cutting edge and forward thinking practices with modern browser capabilities to push the boundaries in web animation and interaction.
+* Push the boundaries in web animation and interaction.
 * Provides a convenient abstraction layer over the Web Animation API while still allowing full access to it.
-* Simplified complex animations on anything with any timeframe by sequencing and grouping animation effects for multi-motion loading.
+* Simplifies complex animations on anything with any timeframe by sequencing and grouping animation effects for multi-motion loading.

 ## Peer Dependencies
 This system uses the emerging Web Animations API that is not supported in all browsers.
 To provide the broadest support, we recommend you include the web animations polyfill (use the 'next' version).
 This polyfill can be found [here](https://cdnjs.com/libraries/web-animations).